 This foolproof, easy bread pudding recipe is made using kitchen staples: bread, eggs, butter, cream, cinnamon, vanilla and raisins.
 The results are incredibly soft, decadent, buttery, and yet somehow not too heavy.
-It’s a classic bread pudding that is perfect for parties (or whenever you feel like treating yourself to the ultimate comfort food dessert).
-If you’re looking for an old fashioned bread pudding, look no further.
+It’s a classic recipe that is perfect for parties (or whenever you feel like treating yourself to the ultimate comfort food dessert).

 I’m almost embarrassed to admit this, but I technically only prepared bread pudding from scratch for the first time a few months ago.
 I say technically, because once I got started on this recipe, I realized it was almost identical to the baked French toast variations I’ve been preparing for years.

 People kept complimenting me on it, and I was like “It’s not my recipe!
 I just followed Laura’s directions; go compliment her!”
 The only change I made (which I’ve made here as well) was to double the recipe since it was being served at a party.